 This year, family and friends released 7,000 lanterns bearing the names and memories of their lost loved ones into the gentle waters of the bay as the sun set.
 The ceremony brings people together in solemn, often cathartic remembrance that transcends ethnic, cultural and religious boundaries.
 At the end of the ceremony, all lanterns are respectfully collected by volunteers for reuse the following year.

-Here are a few moments from the 2018 Lantern Floating Hawaii, which marked the ceremony's 20th anniversary.
+Here are a few moments from the 2018 Lantern Floating Hawaii.

 Each annual ceremony begins with a series of performances and an introductory program.
 Here are the Shinnyo Taiko drummers, offering their rhythms as a prayer of peace.